 Library and Information Science

 Garrison, Julie A., "Continuing Education and Knowledge Retention: A Comparison of Online and Face-to-Face Deliveries" (2007).
-Articles.
+Scholarly Papers and Articles.
 2.